canonical/mattermost-k8s-operator/README.md

 deploy `cs:postgresql` somewhere.

-If postgresql is deployed in the same model you plan to use for mattermost, simply use `juju relate mattermost postgresql`.
+If postgresql is deployed in the same model you plan to use for mattermost, simply use `juju relate mattermost postgresql:db`.
 (This deployment style is recommended for testing purposes only.)

 Cross-model relations are also supported.
 Create a suitable model on